hpcleuven/VscDocumentation/source/software/mpi_for_distributed_programming.rst

 Purpose
 -------

-MPI is a language-independent communications protocol used to program parallel computers.
+MPI (Message Passing Interface) is a language-independent communications protocol used to program parallel computers.
 Both point-to-point and collective communication are supported.
-MPI \\"is a message-passing application programmer interface, together with protocol and semantic specifications for how its features must behave in any implementation.\" MPI's goals are high performance, scalability, and portability.
+MPI "is a message-passing application programmer interface, together with protocol and semantic specifications for how its features must behave in any implementation."
+MPI's goals are high performance, scalability, and portability.
 MPI remains the dominant model used in high-performance computing today.

 The current version of the MPI standard is 3.0, but only the newest implementations implement the full standard.
 The previous specifications